Self-organize and start practicing direct democracy now! | Letter from the occupied universities of Serbia

 We present to you the new publication from TRISE, entitled Asking questions with the Zapatistas: Reflections from Greece on our Civilizational Impasse, authored by TRISE members Theodoros Karyotis, Ioanna-Maria Maravelidi, and Yavor Tarinski.
 Editor: Matthew Little | Cover: Apollon Petropoulos | Design: George Chelebiev Publisher: Transnational Institute of Social Ecology (TRISE) | Year: 2022 […]

-Read More New book: “Asking questions with the Zapatistas” (free e-book)
+Read More “Asking questions with the Zapatistas” (e-book)